 If you’re anything like me, you are all over the place about your thoughts on games at bridal showers.
-Some seem hilarious at first but then might get a little strange towards the end and others just fall flat right from the start.
+Some seem hilarious at first but then might get a little strange toward the end, and others just fall flat right from the start.
 But in the end, it all has to be about the bride and what she thinks about them.
-So maybe ask your bride-to-be first before planning a game filled shower.
+So definitely ask your bride-to-be first before planning a game-filled shower.

 The regular one is a spin on the newlywed game.
 Before the shower, come up with a short list of questions to ask her fiancé about himself or even them as a couple.
 Then at the shower, ask the bride the exact same ones and see how they match up!
 It can be done just back and forth, or you can add a “penalty”, like taking a drink for every wrong answer or limiting her time to come up with the next answer.
 A way to make it more fun for the bride too is to record her fiancé’s responses and play them when it came time to answer!